Recognising and Supporting Children with Special Educational Needs (SEN)

-- Learn how to use information sourced from a Key Person, SENCO and parents to form an Individual Education Plan (IEP) which can then be used to plan the child’s activities and support, with emphasis on the EYFS where necessary.
+- Learn how to use information sourced from a Key Person, SENCO and parents to form a plan, which can be used to organise the child’s activities and support, with emphasis on the EYFS where necessary.

 - Gain insight into the various child-led models of delivery, and the importance of the approach in comparison to service-led alternatives.

 - Understand the importance of observations, and how they can help with future plans and activities based on the child’s individual requirements.

 - Explore the various Special Educational Needs (SEN) that you will experience within a childcare setting, including Down’s Syndrome, ADHD, ADD, Cerebral Palsy and Asperger’s Syndrome.

 - Understand some of the key legislation points that help govern practice with regards to SEN.